RamadityaK/Ramas-Brain/content/Projects/M23 Controls Hardware/Harnessing/Files/Harnessing Guidelines.md

 Stranded core wire is much more flexible and has a slightly higher resistance (often negligible).
 Stranded wire is much more vibration resistant due to its flexibility, but the many strands make it much more difficult to terminate.

 ## Connector Selection
 It's also important to select a suitable connector.
 Consider environmental hazards and max amperage similarly to how you did for wires.
-Specific details on connectors, as well as my personal recommendations can be found [[M23 Connectors|here]].
+Specific details on connectors, as well as my personal recommendations can be found [[Connectors|here]].
 ## Mechanical Considerations
 Often times, electrical engineers overlook key mechanical considerations when harnessing a system.
 The mechanical aspects of harnessing can prove to be just as catastrophic if not taken into consideration!